How Does a Quitclaim Deed Work in Texas?

 How do I file a Quit Claim Deed in Texas?

-To file a Quit Claim Deed in Texas, complete the deed form, have it signed before a notary, and then submit it to the county clerk where the property is located.
+Complete the Quit Claim Deed form, have it notarized by a notary, and submit it to the county clerk where the property is situated in Texas.

 Can I file a Quit Claim Deed online in Texas?